 Has anyone else suddenly been hearing people talk about Shinrin-Yoku (森林浴)?
 I googled it the other morning after noticing it popping on the news and in my Instagram feed.
-Shinrin-Yoku is a Japanese practice that translates as “forest bathing” with (sometimes frustratingly) simple directions: Find a forest.
-Walk through it slowly.
-Breathe.
-Sounds easy enough, right?
-Riiiiiiiighht.
+Shinrin-Yoku is a Japanese practice that translates as “forest bathing” and encourages the practice of walking slowly in nature, taking the time to find one’s breath and center.

 When I started researching Shinrin-Yoku, my first thought was, “Ok.
 Here is a REAL answer” (and by the way, you don’t need a forest!).
 Here is something that has proven physical and psychological benefits…

 The benefits of Shinrin-Yoku with children:

 - Stimulate creativity

 - Helpt to develop our senses – our emotions, our intellect, even our spirit grow in response to the natural world

 - Teach the importance of silence and how to be alone with one’s thoughts.